manasa1826/dsa_tracker-/README.md

 - HTML5
 - CSS3
 - JavaScript (Vanilla)
-- localStorage for data storage
+- localStorage
-- Cursor + ChatGPT-style Vibe Coding
+- Cursor + ChatGPT (Vibe Coding)

 ---

 ## 🎯 Why I Built This
 This project showcases my ability to:

-- Leverage AI effectively for development (Vibe Coding)
+- Use Vibe Coding effectively
-- Break down features and implement them step-by-step
+- Break down requirements and build features step-by-step
-- Build functional and interactive web applications
+- Develop functional, real-world web applications
-- Understand, edit, and optimize AI-generated code
+- Edit and optimize AI-generated code
 - Apply clean UI/UX principles

-It also serves as a personal tool to improve my DSA practice for placements.
+I also use this tool personally to improve my DSA practice for placements.

+---

+## 📦 How to Run the Project
+1. Download or clone the repository
+2. Open `index.html` in a browser
+3. Start adding problems and tracking progress

+---

+## 📸 Screenshots (Optional)
+You can add screenshots here: